-- 427 Section A. Election Results Announcement - 428 102.11-1.
-The tentative results of an election shall be announced and posted by the Election Board 429 within twenty four (24) hours after the closing of the rolls.
-Notices of closing results that - within twenty-four (24) hours after the closing of the polls.
-Notices of election results shall contain the following statement: - "The election results posted here are tentative results.
-Final election results are forwarded by the Oneida Election Board to the Oneida Business Committee via a Final Report after time has lapsed for recount requests, or challenges or after all recounts or challenges have been completed, whichever is longer" - 102.11-2.
+- 427 Section A. Election Results Announcement - 102.11-1.
+The tentative results of an election shall be announced and posted by the Election Board within twenty-four (24) hours after the closing of the polls.
+Notices of election results shall contain - 429 within twenty-iour (24) hours after the closing of the polls.
+Notices of 430 the following statement: - 431 "The election results posted here are tentative results.
+Final election results are forwarded 432 by the Oneida Election Board to the Oneida Business Committee via a Final Report after 433 time has lapsed for recount requests, or challenges or after all recounts or challenges 434 have been completed, whichever is longer" - 102.11-2.
 The Election Board shall post, in the prominent locations, and publish in the Nation's newspaper, the tentative results of an election. - 437 - 438 Section B. Tie - 439 102.11-3.
 In the event of a tie for any office, and where the breaking of a tie is necessary to determine the outcome of an election, the Election Board shall conduct an automatic recount of the votes for each candidate receiving the same number of votes.
 Any recount conducted shall bethe only recount allowed for the tied candidates.